Bond percolation in distorted simple cubic and body-centered cubic lattices: Thresholds in the thermodynamic limit and universality

-where $S_\mathrm{max}(p,L)$ denotes the size of the largest cluster in a lattice of linear size $L$ at bond occupation probability $p$.
-The angular brackets $\langle \rangle$ represent an average over independent realizations.
-In our simulations, all quantities were averaged over $10^{4}$ independent configurations.
-The intersections of the Binder cumulant curves for different lattice sizes are illustrated in Fig.~\ref{fig:sc_binder} for the DSC lattice.
+where $S_\mathrm{max}(p,L)$ denotes the size of the largest cluster in a lattice of linear size $L$ at bond occupation probability $p$, and $\langle \cdot \rangle$ represents an average over independent realizations.
+In our simulations, all quantities are averaged over $10^{4}$ independent configurations.

+The intersections of the Binder cumulant curves for different lattice sizes are shown in the insets of Fig.~\ref{fig:sc_binder}(a) for the DSC lattice and Fig.~\ref{fig:sc_binder}(b) for the DBCC lattice.
 The resulting estimates of the bond percolation threshold $p_\mathrm{b}^{\infty}(\alpha,d)$ are summarized in Table~\ref{Tab:precise}.
+These values are also indicated by the symbol $\odot$ in Figs.~\ref{fig:pb_alpha}(a) and \ref{fig:pb_alpha}(c).
+As expected, the thermodynamic thresholds are close to those obtained for finite lattice sizes, with only weak finite-size dependence.

+To further validate the accuracy of the obtained thresholds, we perform a finite-size scaling analysis, as shown in the main panels of Fig.~\ref{fig:sc_binder}.
+The horizontal axis is rescaled as $(p - p_\mathrm{b}^{\infty})L^{1/\nu}$ using the estimated values of $p_\mathrm{b}^{\infty}$ and the standard three-dimensional percolation exponent $\nu = 0.8762$ \cite{Brzeski_2022}.
+This rescaling leads to a satisfactory collapse of the Binder cumulant data for different system sizes onto a single curve.

+This data collapse provides strong support for the accuracy of the estimated thermodynamic thresholds and indicates that the scaling behavior is consistent with that of standard three-dimensional percolation.
+Although we do not independently determine all critical exponents, the observed scaling behavior and the absence of anomalies suggest that the universality class remains unchanged in the presence of distortion.
+This conclusion is in agreement with our earlier study of site percolation in DSC lattices, where the transition was also found to belong to the standard three-dimensional percolation universality class \cite{Sayantan2}.